 Get Everything in Writing

-Once you think you have found a place, make sure everything is written down in a lease agreement.
-This agreement should spell out exactly how long you'll be renting the place, how much the deposit costs, and what the house rules are.
-Pay close attention to the fine print and do not be afraid to ask questions if something is not clear.
+Once you think you've found a place, make sure everything is written down in a lease agreement.
+This agreement should spell out exactly how long you'll rent the place.
+It should cover how much the deposit costs and what the house rules are.
+Pay close attention to the fine print.
+Do not be afraid to ask questions if something is not clear.
 Having everything in writing can save you a lot of headaches down the road.

 Know the Local Laws

-Every country has its unique set of rental laws, so it is important to understand them before you sign anything.
+Every country has its own unique set of rental laws.
+So it is important to understand them before you sign anything.
 This knowledge will help you avoid scams.
-For example, some places have rules about how much a landlord can charge for a deposit or under what circumstances they can enter your apartment.
+For example, some places have rules about how much a landlord can charge for a deposit.
+They also cover under what circumstances they can enter your apartment.
 Knowing your rights will protect you from being taken advantage of.

 Ask for Advice

 One of the best ways to find a great place to stay is by talking to people who have already been there.
 Read online reviews and connect with other digital nomads or expats who have lived in the area.
-They can offer inside information on which neighborhoods are safe, which landlords are good to work with, and which ones to avoid.
+They can offer inside information on which neighborhoods are safe.
+They can tell you which landlords are good to work with and which ones to avoid.
 Their experiences can be invaluable in helping you make the best decision.

 Finding affordable housing in another country doesn't have to be scary.
 If you do your research, ask questions, and trust your instincts, you can find a great place to call home.